sds695/PUI2018_pmb434/HW5_pmb434/README.md

 **Plot from "Tobacco smoke exposure is an independent predictor of vitamin D deficiency in US children"**

 ![Tobacco smoke exposure is an independent predictor of vitamin D deficiency in US children](plots/logistic.PNG)

+## Assignment 3

+For this assignment we had to reproduce